Search

 Grand Jury Indicts 55-YO North Haven Man for New Year's Eve Berlin Bank Robbery

-A quiet New Year’s Eve took a sharp turn in Berlin, Connecticut, when a local bank became the scene of a tense robbery.
-Federal prosecutors now say the suspect, 55-year-old Thomas Marra, has been formally indicted.
-The charge comes after weeks of investigation and builds on earlier state-level arrests tied to the same incident.
+New Year’s Eve in Berlin, Connecticut, took a tense turn when a robbery unfolded at a local bank.
+Federal prosecutors now say Thomas Marra, 55, has been indicted.
+The charge follows a weeks-long investigation and builds on earlier state-level arrests.

-The robbery happened on December 31, 2025, at a Webster Bank branch on Webster Square Road.
-According to police, Marra walked into the bank wearing a mask and handed a teller a note demanding cash.
-The note included a threat, stating he would use a firearm if the teller did not comply.
+The incident occurred on December 31, 2025, at a Webster Bank branch on Webster Square Road.
+Police say Marra entered wearing a mask and handed a note to a teller demanding cash, including a threat to use a firearm.

 From State Charges to Federal Indictment

-The Berliner / The case took a major step forward on April 1, 2026, when a federal grand jury in New Haven returned an indictment against Marra.
-He now faces a formal charge of bank robbery under federal law.
+The Berliner / On April 1, 2026, a federal grand jury in New Haven returned an indictment against Marra, formally charging him with bank robbery.

 Earlier, Berlin police had charged Marra with second-degree robbery and sixth-degree larceny.
 At that time, he was held on a $150,000 bond.
 Those charges focused on the immediate facts of the robbery, but federal prosecutors expanded the case based on the nature of the crime and the institutions involved.